kamimrcht/webpage/othello.md

 <img src="files/othello2.png" alt="drawing" width="700"/>

-Fast forward in (6) below, we continued filling the structure with elements from S2.
-You can notice that any element from S2 is associated to a pair of similar values.
+Fast forward in **(6)** below, we continued filling the structure with elements from S2.
+You can notice that any element from S2 is associated to a pair of similar values (I put green strokes to draw the links between values of a pair).
 For the query, we know that if a queried element is associated to a pair of different values in the structure, it comes from S1.
 If it is associated to a pair of similar values, it comes from S2.
 This can be converted to logical operations, XOR and XNOR.
-Elements are hashed and these operations are performed on the result to check the membership (7 and 8 below).
+Elements are hashed and these operations are performed on the result to check the membership (**7 and 8** below).
 In practice, the structure can yield false positives (i.e., it tells you an element is in one of the indexed set, while in reality it is not).

 <img src="files/othello3.png" alt="drawing" width="700"/>